dmcg/daviddenton.github.io/_drafts/powerfeature.md

 thumbnail: assets/img/powerfeature.jpg
 ---

-In which I argue the case for Kotlin's Companion Objects being the Clark Kent of language features in being deceptively powerful, and how we can use them in creating ways to supercharge our API design.
+In which I argue the case for Kotlin's Companion Objects being the Clark Kent of language features, in being deceptively powerful, and how we can use them in creating ways to supercharge our API design.

 <a title="Image by Nicole Köhler from Pixabay"